 Benson’s is located in the heart of the picturesque Kettle Moraine State Forest, an area known for hiking, camping, and fishing.
 It seems an unlikely setting for flying saucers and alien abductions.
 Nevertheless, decades of strange happenings have lead locals to proclaim it the UFO Capital of Wisconsin.

-Visitors come from around the globe to get a glimpse of something otherworldly hovering over the rural community, and they congregate at Benson’s.
+Visitors come from around the globe to get a glimpse of something otherworldly hovering over the rural community, and they would congregate at Benson’s.

 Bill’s unusual interest began in the late 1940s, he said in a recent interview.
 When he was a child, crop circles appeared in an oat field about four miles from his home.
 The farm was owned by relatives of Bill’s in an area near Dundee known as the jersey flats.

 Later, during his time serving in the US military in Vietnam, Bill personally witnessed a large bright light moving unnaturally in the distant sky while on guard duty one night.

 “I saw a strange orange light dancing off in right angles, flashing quickly, twisting and moving around rapidly,” he told Fond du Lac Reporter in 1993.